 Mitigation Measure PAL-1: Paleontological Resources.
 Prior to issuance of a grading permit, the City of Bradbury shall verify that all Project grading and construction plans and specifications state that in the event that potential paleontological resources are discovered during excavation, grading, or construction activities, work shall cease within 50 feet of the find until a qualified paleontologist (i.e., a practicing paleontologist that is recognized in the paleontological community and is proficient in vertebrate paleontology) from the City or County List of Qualified Paleontologists has evaluated the find in accordance with federal and state regulations.
-Construction personnel shall not collect or move any paleontological materials and associated materials.
-If any fossil remains are discovered, the paleontologist shall make a recommendation if monitoring shall be required for the continuance of earth moving activities.
+Construction personnel shall not collect or move any paleontologist shall make a recommendation if monitoring shall be required for the continuance of earth moving activities.